Done some Christmas shopping yet? How about some new Christmas decorations this Christmas season?

 Handmade Glass Baubles

-Unique, handmade baubles are produced in a traditional ancient technique dated back from the last century BC by glassmakers which are made from glass molten and mouth blown using blowpipes.
+Unique, handmade baubles are produced in a traditional ancient technique dated back to the last century BC by glassmakers, they are made from molten glass and mouth-blown using blowpipes.

 One, two or a combination of colours to the Christmas baubles will add colours and patterns to your Christmas tree or to your kitchen window.
 You can choose from a ready-made package set or choose your own colours and patterns to match your home style and colour scheme.

-You can also choose from a variety of shapes, including round, square, diamond, triangle amongst other figures making them an ideal Maltese home decorations as a gift for your loved ones or for yourself!
+You can also choose from a variety of shapes, including round, square, diamond, and triangle, amongst other figures, making them an ideal Maltese home decoration as a gift for your loved ones or for yourself!

 The Christmas Crib

-Crib building in Malta is said to have initiated in the first half of the 17th Century, mostly created by monks and introduced by Italian nobleman.
+Crib building in Malta is said to have been initiated in the first half of the 17th Century, mostly created by monks and introduced by Italian noblemen.

-More recently cribs, started to be created by various people in various shapes and materials used.
-The cribs in Malta reflects the Mediterranean and maltese context and the most materials used are limestone, which reflects the Maltese landscape and coal residue, which is also referred to ‘gagazza’.
+More recently, cribs started to be created by various people in various shapes and materials.
+The cribs in Malta reflect the Mediterranean and Maltese context, and the materials used are limestone, which reflects the Maltese landscape and coal residue, which is also referred to as ‘gagazza’.

-Due to the fact that less coal furnaces were used in modern lifestyles, the ‘gagazza’ material became more inaccessible and therefore crib builders turned to the more modern material ‘papier mache’.
+Due to the fact that fewer coal furnaces were used in modern lifestyles, the ‘gagazza’ material became more inaccessible and therefore, crib builders turned to the more modern material ‘papier mache’.

-An interesting feature of the Crib are the small statues or ‘pasturi’ as known by the locals, of baby Jesus, Mary and Joseph.
-Some Cribs include an extensive number of ‘pasturi’ to include the 3 Kings, famers, animals and village personas such as the baker, and village woman.
+An interesting feature of the Crib is the small statues, or ‘pasturi’ as known by the locals, of baby Jesus, Mary and Joseph.
+Some Cribs include an extensive number of ‘pasturi’ to include the 3 Kings, farmers, animals and village personas such as the baker, and village woman.

 Most ‘pasturi’ are made of clay and handpainted to create details of the face and texture of the clothing.
-‘Pasturi’ vary in size and can be as large as high as half metre which are usually displayed in bigger venues.
+‘Pasturi’ vary in size and can be as large as high as a half metre, which is usually displayed in bigger venues.

 Canary Seeds (Gulbiena)